AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Object lifecycle/Configuration elements.md

 </Transition>
 </Rule>
 </LifecycleConfiguration>

 ```

 In the preceding example, three lifecycle rules are defined as follows:

--   The first rule is configured to delete objects whose names contain the prefix logs/ and that have not been modified for more than 10 days.
+-   The first rule is configured to delete objects whose names contain the logs/ prefix and that are not modified for more than 10 days.
--   The second rule is configured to delete objects whose names contain the prefix doc/ and that have not been modified since December 31, 2017.
-However, this rule will not take effect because it is in the Disabled state.
+-   The second rule is configured to delete objects whose names contain the doc/ prefix and that are not modified since December 31, 2017.
+However, this rule does not take effect because this rule is in the Disabled state.
--   The third rule is configured to convert the storage class of objects whose tagging configurations are xx=1 and that have not been modified for more than 60 days to Archive.
+-   The third rule is configured to convert the storage class of objects whose tagging configurations are xx=1 and that are not modified for more than 60 days to Archive.

-The following section describes the elements such as the ID and operation elements that are used to configure lifecycle rules.
+The following section describes the elements such as ID and operation that can be configured in lifecycle rules.

-## ID element
+## ID

-Specifies the ID of the lifecycle rule configured for the bucket.
-An ID is composed of up to 255 bytes.
-If this element is not specified or its value is null, OSS automatically generates a unique ID for the lifecycle rule.
+The ID element specifies the ID of the lifecycle rule configured for the bucket.
+The ID of an lifecycle rule can be up to 255 bytes in length.
+If the value of this parameter is null or not specified, OSS automatically generates a unique ID for the lifecycle rule.

-## Status element
+## Status

-Specifies the status of the lifecycle rule, which can be Enabled or Disabled.
-OSS applies only to enabled rules.
+The Status element specifies the status of the lifecycle rule, which can be Enabled or Disabled.
+Only rules in which the value of Status is Enabled take effect.

-## Prefix element
+## Prefix

-Specifies the object name prefix based on which the lifecycle rules are applied to all or some of the objects in the bucket.
+Specifies the object name prefix based on which the lifecycle rules are applied.
+The lifecycle rule applies to objects whose names contain the specified prefix.

 ## Time elements